SAP/spartacus-docs/_pages/dev/security/security-headers.md

 ## HTTP Public Key Pinning (HPKP)

 `HPKP` is a (deprecated) mechanism that can be added through http headers.
 The mechanism would forces the same headers cross various layers, including APIs.

-CCv2 doesn't support this header deliberately.
-It adds too much pressure on syncing certificates cross multiple (changing) layers in the hosting setup.
-Moreover, HPKP is deprecated and not implemented in a stable manner cross browsers for HPKP.

-Spartacus does not insist on the usage of HPKP.
+Since it's deprecated and not implemented consistently cross browsers, this is not a mechanism that is used in Spartacus nor CCv2.

 ## X-Frame-Options

+The `X-Frame-Options` header can be used to prevent Spartacus to be loaded inside an iframe on another origin, which is a common approach to mitigates clickjacking.
+Clickjacking is a malicious technique of tricking a user into clicking on something different from what the user perceives, often done by the help of an overlay over an iframe with the original site.

-The `X-Frame-Options` header is a well-known header that can be used to mitigate clickjacking.
-This header can only be 2 values, `DENY` or `SAMEORIGIN`.
+This `X-Frame-Options` header however can only have two values, `DENY` or `SAMEORIGIN`.
 This is too limited for Spartacus as a default strategy to prevent clickjacking, since the Spartacus storefront runs in an iframe in SmartEdit.
 SmartEdit loads Spartacus in an iframe and actually uses _Clickjacking_ technique deliberately to support inline content managing.

-The `Content-Security-Policy: frame-ancestors` offers more sophisticated approach to tackle clickjacking, so that SmartEdit can be used while still being able to protect from clickjacking.
+The `Content-Security-Policy: frame-ancestors` offers a more sophisticated approach to tackle clickjacking, so that SmartEdit can be used while still being able to protect from clickjacking.
 The CSP is detailed further below.

-The `Content-Security-Policy: frame-ancestors` is not supported in older browsers such as IE11.
-Customers who need to support IE11, the `X-Frame-Options` could be used as an alternative policy to evaluate.
-(Keep in mind however that this will block SmartEdit on the same deployed environment).

-Since audits will likely report the lack of `X-Frame-Options` even if the more modern CSP is in place, it is recommended to add this header regardless.
+To ensure that IE11 users are also protected, the use of `X-Frame-Options` is still relevant.
+Modern browsers will ignore the `X-Frame-Options` header completely, if a CSP header with the `frame-ancestors` directive is present.

 **TODO**